james2doyle/mithril-testing/README.md

 # mithril-testing

-A more advanced sample of the mithril todo app
+A more advanced sample of the mithril todo app.